 Helps young people ages 16 through 24 get a better job, make more money, and take control of their lives.

 Offers a combination of on-the-job training and related classroom instruction in which workers learn the practical and theoretical aspects of a highly skilled occupation.
 Applicants for apprenticeship programs must be at least 16 years old and meet the program sponsor's qualifications.

 Provides youth with the skills and training they need to successfully transition to adulthood and careers.

-Locate a One-Stop Career Center near you that offers in-person jobseeker services.
+Locate an American Job Center near you that offers in-person jobseeker services.

 Give us a call!

 The Toll-Free Help Line provides a full range of basic information about workforce program services for workers and employers.
 Information is available in over 140 languages.
 Call 1-877-US2-JOBS, TTY: 1-877-889-5627